 The most important principle governing how we approach the academic, social, and emotional development of students—"The Lowell Way”—is holding the utmost respect for them.
 In face-to-face interactions, it means being truly present, listening actively to understand each child’s thoughts and feelings, and responding with empathy.
 It means helping children develop the language to ask for what they need, build healthy relationships, and realize their own finest moments.

-Our regard for children compels teachers to honor the process of learning and growth.
+Lowell's regard for children compels teachers to honor the process of learning and growth.
 Our energetic and insightful teachers embrace their roles as facilitators and guide students to take responsibility in their learning.
 Children develop positive self-esteem from doing; they are praised and supported at Lowell through descriptions of their work.
-Furthermore, teachers treat students as if they already are what we would like them to become—helping them to realize their potential and finest moments.

 By understanding and engaging in respectful interactions and relationships, students become responsive listeners and expressive communicators.
-They can collaborate to solve problems, resolve conflicts, and recognize when to enlist the assistance of teachers.
-These are the outcomes of the Lowell Way, and they enhance each child’s self-worth, quality of learning, and sense of community.
+They can collaborate to solve problems and resolve conflicts, as well as recognize when to enlist the assistance of teachers and other mentors.
+These are the outcomes of The Lowell Way, and they enhance each child’s self-worth, quality of learning, and sense of community.